Closing Conducted by: | Attorneys, Lenders |

 While flipping remains a viable exit strategy, profit margins are growing slimmer with each passing month.

 Foreclosures should continue to rise: With one of the highest foreclosure rates in the country already, it is fair to assume the trend will continue before it gets better.
-Expect foreclosure filings to rise for now, but the market should return to a more normal rate as things begin to temper.
+Expect foreclosure filings to rise as the economy starts to slow and inflation increases, taking buying power away from homeowners.

-Home values will increase: Despite having already risen 15.4% over the last year, home values in the North Carolina real estate market are expected to keep rising.
+Home values will increase: Despite having already risen 23.8% over the last year, home values in the North Carolina real estate market are expected to keep rising.
 If for nothing else, there are not nearly enough listings to keep up with demand.
 With interest rates as low as they are and more people able to save money over the last year, demand is higher than ever.
 Still, the North Carolina housing market doesn't have nearly enough supply.
-Until new homes are brought to market, prices will continue to rise.
+Until new homes are brought to market, prices will continue to rise—albeit at a slower pace than in recent history.